HL7/personal-health-record-format-ig/input/pagecontent/annotations.md

 The manifest file may contain a combination of three additional properties:

 * ```encrypted```: a JSON Web encrypted string that contains the actual IPS, keyed to a user provided pass-phrase.
-When successfully decrypted, it contains another IPS wrapper.
+When successfully decrypted, it contains another PHR Annotation.
 * ```versions```: A list of JSON objects describing the versions of the IPS contained in the wrapper.
 Note that all the IPS documents are different versions of the same IPS
 * ```attachments```: A list JSON objects describing attachments to the IPS

 The mainfest will contain either ```encrypted``` or ```versions```, but not both.
 The encrypted wrapper may contain unencrypted attachments; these are combined with the encrypted attachments.

-The IPS wrapper SHALL not contain any files not described in the manifest
+The PHR annotation SHALL not contain any files not described in the manifest.

 ### Encrypted String